princessJ20/swaplistener/README.md

 If all goes well, this should produce the `swaplistener` executable file.

 # running the executable
 First you need to generate `ram.data` from the included bootstrap file `bootstrap.data`.
 The bootstrap file contains a collection of LP token addresses.
+You can add pairs by adding the address of the LP token in the appropriate location in the bootstrap file (before running the bootstrap).

 `./swaplistener --bootstrap`